dragonflydb/documentation/docs/managing-dragonfly/backups.md

 **The default value for this flag is `dump-{timestamp}`.**

-Let's look at an example.
+Let's look at an example using the `dbfilename` flag.
 Start a Dragonfly instance with the following command:

 ```shell
 $> ./dragonfly --logtostderr --dir my-snapshot-dir --dbfilename my-snapshot-file-{timestamp}